The best way to predict the future is to create it”~ Abraham Lincoln.

-The Actuarial profession is a very highly rated profession but the job market is very thin in India.
+The Actuarial profession is a very highly rated profession but the job market is very thin in India (Companies hiring actuarial freshers in India).
 So it is vital to make a chance for yourself to get interviewed in the company of your choice by perfecting your CV.
 Since CV making is the first and foremost step in your job application a great deal of work and focus is required in creating an ideal CV.
-Here are a few points to consider while writing a CV for Actuarial Science positions and present yourself to your best advantage while making application.
+Here are a few points to consider while writing a CV for Actuarial Science positions (Different types of actuaries) and present yourself to your best advantage while making application.
 First we will look into some points regarding the resumes in general.

 - The most important thing in making a CV is that your CV must look clean and simple at the very first glance.